isomerpages/govtech-stp/_work-pass-holder-lane/Travel and Health Control Measures (Work Pass Holder Lane).md

 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Suitable accommodation sourced by submitters (e.g. hotels or serviced apartments).</li>
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Place of residence.
 The pass holder must isolate themselves in their room and minimise contact with household members, especially <a href="https://www.covid.gov.sg/who-is-vulnerable" target="_blank">vulnerable household members</a>.
 If this is not possible, please look for another accommodation.</li>
 	</ol>
+<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	Submitters who have paid for the pass holders’ stay at the SHN dedicated facility (SDF) earlier on, please refer to MOM’s email for more information.</p>
 	</li>
 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test ($125 including GST) before the end of the SHN.</li>
 			<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for pass holders who were vaccinated overseas]</b> Verify their vaccination records by taking a serology test to get the vaccination records ingested in the National Immunisation Registry (NIR) <b>within 30 days</b> of arrival in Singapore.